phonegap/phonegap-docs/README.md

 `path/to/file.html`.
 Referencing the HTML document will generate the error above.

 # be sure to lint by running npm lint which doesnt work

+# this runs through circle-ci so go there if it doesnt work.  whats the link? dunno.